Elizabeth Craze: Surgery

-In 1996, 90 minutes old Cheyenne Pyle became the youngest known heart transplant recipient, and Craze became the second youngest on record.
+In 1996, 90-minute-old Cheyenne Pyle became the youngest known heart transplant recipient, and Craze became the second youngest on record.

 Life after surgery

 Craze was featured in the Spring/Summer 2012 Children's Cardiomyopathy Foundation newsletter.

 In October 2014 Craze celebrated the 30th anniversary of her surgery by raising money and awareness for Donate Life California, and completing the Rock’n’Roll Half-Marathon in San Jose.
 As of 2014, Craze was the only heart transplant recipient in the United States to survive 30 years with the same donor heart she received as a toddler.